Gaurav-2803/Notes/SQL/SQL Notes .md

 8.  #### SELF JOIN

-    - A self join in SQL is a type of inner join that joins a table to itself.
+    - A self-join in SQL is a type of inner join that joins a table to itself.
-    - In a self join, each row in a table is joined to itself and every other row in that table.
+    - In a self-join, each row in a table is joined to itself and every other row in that table.

       ```
       SELECT